 Amanda Britton MA

 Amanda Britton has over 25 years of experience as a dancer, teacher, rehearsal director, mentor and course leader.
-Following her training at Rambert School, she joined Ballet Rambert in 1984.
+Having trained at the Rambert Academy, she joined Ballet Rambert in 1984.
 She went on to become a leading dancer, creating roles in works by Christopher Bruce, Merce Cunningham, Richard Alston, Siobhan Davies, Ashley Page, Glen Tetley and Trisha Brown amongst others.
-She left Rambert Company in 1993, moving on to create and perform work with Siobhan Davies Dance Company, including the Olivier Award winning ‘Art of Touch’ (1995).
+She left Rambert in 1993, moving on to create and perform work with Siobhan Davies Dance Company, including the Olivier Award winning ‘Art of Touch’ (1995).

 Paul Clarke BA (Hons) PDTD Dip

 Paul also has a BA (Hons) Degree from Wimbledon School of Art in Theatre Design.
 His design credits include operas, ballets, contemporary dance, children’s theatre and several West End musicals.
-Paul graduated from the Professional Dancers Teaching course at the Royal Academy of Dance with Distinction.
+Paul graduated from the Professional Dancers Teaching Course at the Royal Academy of Dance with Distinction.

-Ayumi Hikasa ARAD BBO Dip
+Ayumi Hikasa ARAD BBO ATS Dip ttq